rombarak/FIR-Filter/README.md

-# 16-Tap FIR Filter (Verilog HDL)
+# **16-Tap FIR Filter (Verilog HDL)**

-This repository contains a fully-pipelined, synthesizable **16-tap FIR (Finite Impulse Response) digital filter** implemented entirely in Verilog HDL.
+This repository contains a fully-pipelined, synthesizable **16-tap FIR (Finite Impulse Response) filter** implemented in Verilog HDL.
-The design demonstrates fixed-point DSP implementation techniques, pipelined arithmetic, a balanced adder tree, and full verification using a self-checking testbench.
+The design demonstrates fixed-point DSP techniques, deterministic pipelining, a balanced adder tree, and full cycle-accurate verification using a self-checking testbench.

 ---

-## Table of Contents
+## **Table of Contents**
 - [Author](#author)
 - [Introduction](#introduction)
 - [What Is Fixed-Point Arithmetic?](#what-is-fixed-point-arithmetic)